stbarillas/Instrument-Manager/README.md

 #### 4. Running in development mode 💻
-a.
-In *Resource-Allocation-Manager* directory:
+##### In *Resource-Allocation-Manager* directory:
-- Activate the virtual environment
+Activate the virtual environment
 > 'myvenv\Scripts\activate'
-- Start the Django Server
+Start the Django Server
 > 'python manage.py runserver'
-- Start the Celery worker in a seperate CMD window with virtual environment activated
+Start the Celery worker in a seperate CMD window with virtual environment activated
 > 'celery -A mysite worker -l info'